localvoid/ivi/documentation/general/virtual-dom.md

 think about possibilities that you can optimize your code even further by preallocating arrays, etc (old ivi versions had support for nested arrays).

+Because one of the most common mistakes when working with dynamic children lists is that developers forgetting to add keys, all nodes in the nested lists should have explicit keys.

 ```ts
 function $list(...children: Array<VNode<any> | null>): VNode<any> | null;
 function $map<T>(array: Array<T>, fn: (item: T, index: number) => VNode<any>): VNode<T> | null;